pymc-devs/pytensor/doc/tutorial/shape_info.rst

-The output of this compiled function does not contain any multiplication or power computations; Pytensor has removed them to compute the shape of the output directly.
+The output of this compiled function does not contain any multiplication or power computations; PyTensor has removed them to compute the shape of the output directly.

-Pytensor propagates information about shapes within a graph using specialized :class:`Op`\s and static :class:`Type` information (see :ref:`pytensor_type`).
+PyTensor propagates information about shapes within a graph using specialized :class:`Op`\s and static :class:`Type` information (see :ref:`pytensor_type`).